 The word relationship is not reserved exclusively for romantic partnerships, despite popular culture trying to persuade you otherwise.
 There’s another kind of relationship everyone has – and it should not be taken lightly.
 We’re talking about your relationship with money.

 Victoria University of Wellington advises its students about four potential money attitudes.

 Money relationship types

 If this is how you feel when dating your partner, something needs to change.
-Either a break-up or a serious relook at the relationship is in order.
+Either a break-up or a serious review of the relationship is in order.
 Because divorcing your money is impossible – unless you tried to marry an inanimate object like the woman who married the Eiffel Tower – try taking a fresh approach to money, instead.